wajihullahbaig/DeepNeuralNetworks/README.md

 # Accuracy comparison (Python vs Matlab)
 The following table shows the full batch errors produced by Python and Matlab.
-It is evident that that both are close in terms of accuracy with epochs = 1
+It is evident that that both are close in terms of accuracy.
+With epochs = 1, we have the following outputs

 | Neural Networks        | Python          | Matlab   |
 | ---------------------- |:---------------:| --------:|